stackbit-projects/miabuyshouses-bf6a2/content/pages/index.md

 sections:
   - type: hero_section
     title: 'Hi, I’m Mia and I buy houses AS-IS at EASE.'
+    subtitle: >-
-    subtitle: "I buy houses in any condition, it doesn't matter if your home is newer, or if it's over 100 years old.
-There are no commissions, or fees,\_ Give me a call today!"
+      I buy houses in any condition, it doesn't matter if your home is newer, or if it's over 100 years old.
+There are no commissions, or fees, no obligation whatsoever.
+Give me a call today!
     actions:
       - label: Contact Me
         url: /contact